-Solutions generating renewable energy rely strongly on steel: e.g. towers, engines, transmissions in wind power, support systems for solar power, vessels and tubings in solar heat, and many other applications.
+Solutions generating renewable energy rely strongly on steel: e.g., towers, engines, transmissions in wind power, support systems for solar power, vessels and tubing in solar heat, and many other applications.
 In renewable energy generation steel provides the characteristics needed and is available in huge quantities to enable the rapid deployment of various solutions contributing to the increase of renewable energy supply of the future.
 The CO2 emission reduction of the production of renewable energy (compared to gas/coal-based generation) overrules the CO2 intensity of the steel-based equipment within less than one year, further optimisation potential is put in place.
+Steel alloys addressing special applications generally exhibit the special characteristics of being highly resistant to harsh environments (high corrosion, high temperature, high pressure), being exceptionally durable and showing high hardness and high strength.
+Of primary interest under this objective are those applications that are contributing to the value chain of the technologies listed and named in the Net Zero Industry Act (NZIA), for example, but not limited to, steel alloys for towers of wind turbines and for nuclear applications.